oracle/centos2ol/README.md

    Oracle Linunx.
 This is not necessary for support and has no impact to a systems functionality but is offered so a user can remove CentOS GPG keys from the truststore.
    A list of all non-Oracle RPMs will be displayed after the reinstall process.

+* `-V` Verify RPM information before and after the switch

+   This option creates four output files:
+   * sorted list of installed RPMs before the switch
+   * sorted list of installed RPMs after the switch
+   * result of verification of all installed RPMs sgainst the RPM database before the switch
+   * result of verification of all installed RPMs sgainst the RPM database after the switch

 ## Limitations